tron-nile-testnet/nile-testnet/README.md

 - [Integrity Check](#integrity-check)
 - [License](#license)

-# What's java-tron-nile-testnet?
+# What's nile-testnet?

-Java-tron-nile-testnet is a project for developers to quickly access the tron nile testnet and use the tron nile testnet.
+nile-testnet is a project for developers to quickly access the tron nile testnet and use the tron nile testnet.

 # Community